gompact/gofixtures/cmd/gofixtures/README.md

 $ gofixtures -config myconf.yaml -dir ./my_fixtures
 ```

-#### Notes on CSV Support

-- Column names are read from the first row
-- Filename will be used as a tablename
-- For now only comma ',' is allowed as a separator, will work on providing CLI flags to change that as needed

 #### Avialable Command Line Flags

 1. dbconf "database configuration YAML (or JSON) file"
 3. file "a yaml or json file to load"
 4. dir "a directory contains fixtures"

-#### TODO

-1. ~~support JSON files~~
-2. support different sql databases like MySQL
-3. ~~load multiple yaml fiels, or load folders~~
-4. ~~ability to load configuration from file instead of kwargs~~